 In Amsterdam, Even The Tourists Say There Are Too Many Tourists

 Bert Nap has had enough.
-On a recent night, the longtime Amsterdam resident opened his door to confront a gaggle of young, drunk, British men, all dressed as Elvis for a bachelor party, making a tremendous ruckus.
+On a recent night, the longtime Amsterdam resident opened his door to confront a gaggle of young, drunken British men, all dressed as Elvis for a bachelor party, making a tremendous ruckus.

 Nap asked them: "Why don't you do that in your own hometown?"